Regularized Laplacian determinants of self-similar fractals: Notions of analysis on fractals and graph theory

 \subsection{Spectral decimation and zeta functions}

 The Laplace operator $\mathcal{L}$ with Neumann or Dirichlet conditions is a non-negative self-adjoint operator with compact resolvent.
 Its spectrum consists of discrete eigenvalues such that

-with $\lambda_n \rightarrow \infty$ and thus we can define its spectral zeta function as in the introduction.
+with $\lambda_n \rightarrow \infty$, and thus we can define its spectral zeta function as in the introduction.
 The key technique to studying the spectrum of the Laplacian on fractals is spectral decimation.
 Essentially, spectral decimation allows us to recursively obtain the eigenvalues of a given graph level approximation from knowledge of the previous graph approximation.
 In the end, taking a limit gives us the spectrum of the Laplace operator on the self-similar set.
-More rigorously,we say that we have spectral decimation if all eigenvalues of $\mathcal{L}$ are of the form
+More rigorously, we say that we have spectral decimation if all eigenvalues of $\mathcal{L}$ are of the form

-for $w \in A$ where $A$ is a finite set and $R$ is a rational function.
+for $w \in A$, where $A$ is a finite set and $R$ is a rational function.
+For the limit to exist the elements of the preimages $R^{-(n)}(w)$ must be chosen appropriately.
+The value $m$ stands for the so-called generation of birth of the eigenvalue $w$ and is independent of $n$; more information may be found at \cite{grabner,fukushima1992spectral,strichartz2006differential,teplyaev}.
 In many cases this rational function turns out to be a polynomial.
 The quantity $\lambda$ is also known as the time-scaling factor.

 Now, let $R(z)=a_dx^d+\dots+\lambda x$ be a polynomial with real coefficients and $d\geq 2$ which satisfies $R(0)=0$ and $R'(0)= \lambda > 1$.
 We denote as $\Phi$ the entire function which is a solution of the functional equation